Board of Directors

 Managing Partner, Cowen Healthcare Investments

-Mr. Raidy holds a BS in Economics with a concentration in finance from the Wharton School of the University of Pennsylvania.
+Kevin received a BS in Economics with a concentration in Finance from the Wharton School of the University of Pennsylvania.

 Mårten Steen, MD, PhD